 Transactions in foreign currency are translated into the functional currency using the exchange rates prevailing at the date of the transaction.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from translation at the exchange rates prevailing at the reporting date of monetary assets and liabilities denominated in foreign currencies are recognized in the statement of profit and loss and reported within foreign exchange gains/(losses), net Gains/(losses), net, relating to translation or settlement of borrowings denominated in foreign currency are reported within finance expense.
-Nonmonetary assets and liabilities denominated in foreign currency and measured at historical cost are translated at the exchange rate prevalent at the date of transaction.
+Non-monetary assets and liabilities denominated at the exchange rate prevalent at the date of transaction.